Michael A. Taylor

-Michael Anthony Taylor (born March 26, 1991) is an American professional baseball center fielder for the Minnesota Twins of Major League Baseball (MLB).
-Taylor was drafted in the sixth round (172nd overall) of the 2009 MLB draft by the Washington Nationals, and made his MLB debut with them in 2014.
-Taylor was a member of the 2019 World Series champions.
-The Nationals traded Taylor to the Kansas City Royals after the 2020 season, and he won the Gold Glove Award and Fielding Bible Award in 2021.
+Michael Anthony Taylor (born March 26, 1991) is an American former professional baseball center fielder.
+He played in Major League Baseball (MLB) for the Washington Nationals, Kansas City Royals, Minnesota Twins, Pittsburgh Pirates, and Chicago White Sox.

+Taylor was selected by the Nationals in the sixth round of the 2009 MLB draft, made his MLB debut with them in 2014, and was a member of the 2019 World Series championship team.
+He spent most of his career with the Nationals, where he was a strong performer in postseason play.
+In 2017, he became the first MLB player in history with four or more RBIs in back-to-back playoff games.
+In 2019, he helped spark the team's comeback in the Wild Card Game and contributed throughout their World Series-winning postseason run.
+Generally considered an elite defender, he won a Gold Glove Award and Fielding Bible Award in 2021.

 Early life and education

 Taylor was born to military parents; his father, Anthony Taylor, was a logistics officer for 22 years in the U.S. Army.
 Taylor has four older sisters.
-He was a high school teammate of Matt den Dekker, with whom he would play for the Washington Nationals in the 2015 and 2016 seasons, while attending Westminster Academy.
+He attended Westminster Academy in Fort Lauderdale, Florida, and played for the school's baseball team.
+One teammate was Matt den Dekker, with whom he would play for the Washington Nationals in the 2015 and 2016 seasons.